Authenticate and control access #CyberSecMonth

 Authentication elements must be modified as soon as they are installed.
-Indeed, default passwords are easy to obtain.
-Strong authentication is one more step towards a secure system.
+Indeed, default passwords are easy to obtain, but strong authentication is one more step towards a secure system.
 It is therefore wise to use two-factor authentication to prevent intrusions.
 So, you’ve just changed the lock on your door and you’re the only one with a key!

 The first front door for a hacker is the user’s workstation.
 So, even if on the admin side you have locked everything, you also need to control your users and especially their passwords.
 Poor password management is a huge risk for organizations, so it is important to educate your users so that their session is protected.
 Recycled passwords or passwords that are too easy to guess should be banned.
 In addition to awareness-raising actions, it is possible to take restrictive measures such as blocking accounts after several connection failures or carrying out an audit concerning password robustness.
 The storage of these passwords must be done through secure solutions including encryption mechanisms.

-What does it mean to authenticate and control access?
+What does it take to authenticate and control access?

 Keepass allows you to manage passwords efficiently and securely.
 The little extra is that it is free and Open Source.
 Although optimized for Windows, Keepass also supports macOS and Linux operating systems.
 Encrypted files can contain user names, passwords, notes or even attachments.

 In France, Tranquil IT is the first integrator of Samba Active Directory, the Open Source equivalent of Microsoft Active Directory.
-Our expertise, gained over 13 years on Samba, allows us to effectively perform IT asset audits, Active Directory migrations, domain mergers and even recognized datadock training.
+This expertise, gained over 13 years with Samba, allows us to effectively perform IT asset audits, Active Directory migrations, domain mergers and even recognized Samba Active Directory skills transfer.
 Our proximity to the SambaTeam has enabled us to succeed in more than 270 projects over the years.
 Choosing Open Source means choosing to save on licensing costs and trust our experts!

 France takes up the ECSC challenge!